Peter Acworth

+Biography

+Early life and education

 Peter Acworth was born in Derbyshire to a sculptor and a Jesuit priest.
 He studied at mathematics at the University of Cambridge and management at HEC Paris.

 Acworth entered the pornography industry when he was a PhD student in finance at Columbia University.
 After reading a story in a British tabloid about a firefighter who made £250,000 in a short period by starting an internet pornography site, Acworth decided to start a porn site of his own.
 Since Acworth had what he described as a lifelong interest in bondage, he oriented the site toward BDSM porn.

 The site, Hogtied, featured content licensed from other bondage pornography producers.
 Acworth soon left his graduate studies to work on the site full-time.